Written by: Michael Den Boer on December 27th, 2017

 This film’s most underappreciated asset is its narrative.
 There is a simplicity when it comes to this film’s narrative.
 Instead of getting bogged down by unnecessary exposition.
-With the bulk of the relevant information to further this film’s narrative is told during the opening voice-over.
+With the bulk of this film’s relevant information being told during the opening voice-over.
 With that being said, it is this vagueness that ultimately makes the events that unfold all the more potent.

 Structurally this is a film of extreme highs and lows.
 With an emphasis on the former.
-And nowhere is this more evident, then when in regards to this film’s murder set pieces.
+And nowhere is this more, then when it comes to this film’s murder set pieces.
 With this film’s opening setup featuring one of the most exquisite examples of Grand Guignol.

-Without a doubt this film’s greatest asset are its visuals, which are filled with inventive compositions and vibrant colors schemes that leap off the screen.
+Without a doubt this film’s greatest asset is its visuals.
+They are filled with inventive compositions and vibrant colors schemes that leap off the screen.
 This visuals for this film were inspired by the Technicolor process (it should be noted that the actually film stock used on this film was Kodak) and fairy tale films like Snow White and the Seven Dwarfs.
 The cinematographer on Suspiria was Luciano Tovoli, whose other notable films include, The Passenger, Behind Convent Walls and Tenebrae.

-Music once again plays a prominent role and the score was composed by Goblin, who had previous worked with Dario Argentoon Deep Red.
-And though Goblin or various members of Goblin would go onto to collaborate on other Dario Argento films.
-With Suspiriathey would create, what is arguably one of cinema’s greatest scores.
+Music once again plays a prominent role in a Dario Argento film.
+The score was composed by Goblin, who had previously worked with Dario Argento on Deep Red.
+And though Goblin or various members of Goblin would collaborate on other Dario Argento films.
+With Suspiria they would create, what is arguably one of cinema’s greatest scores.
 The score for Suspiria perfectly fuses with the aforementioned visuals and there is a fever pitched intensity created by these two elements.

 Not to be overlooked, when discussing Suspiria is Jessica Harper’s (Phantom of the Paradise) performance in the role of this film’s protagonist Suzy Bannion.
 Her performance perfectly captures her characters childlike innocence.
 Other performance of note include, Stefania Casini (The Climber, Bloodstained Shadow) in the role of Sara, a student who meets a grizzly fate due to her inquisitiveness, Joan Bennett (Scarlet Street, “Dark Shadows”) in the role of Madame Blanc and Alida Valli (The Third Man, Inferno) in the role of Miss Tanner, a domineering instructor at the academy.